kikrishn/Blog/_posts/2020-08-03-Visualizing-Mobius-Transformations.md

 ---

-Let's say you're working with Möbius Transformations and you want to "see what they do" for some reason.
-You know that they act nicely (i.e. by isometries) on the hyperbolic plane, but you want to actually _see_ the action of a particular transformation $M$.
+Let's say you're working with Möbius Transformations and you want to "understand what they do".
+Getting visual intuition for what's happening seems like a great place to start!
+You know that they act nicely
+(i.e. by isometries) on the hyperbolic plane, but you want to actually _see_ the action of a particular transformation $M$.
 Some cursory googling shows you're out of luck